allegro/hermes/docs/docs/user/publishing-avro.md

 * **namespace**: set to Hermes **group name** by convention
 * **name**: set to Hermes **topic name** by convention

 Hermes appends metadata to each event, which has to be reflected in defined schema as well.
-Thus for each schema please append the following field definition. **You should not modify published JSON**. `__metadata` field defaults to `null`.
+Thus, for each schema please append the following field definition. **You should not modify published JSON**. `__metadata` field defaults to `null`.

 ```json